STEP 5: Prepare for Your Exam

 - 5 Review and understand the healthcare interpreter’s code of ethics and standards of practice (scroll down to the bottom of the screen).

-- 6 Take the CoreCHI™ Practice Exam. to familiarize yourself with computer-based testing and the type of questions the actual exam contains.
-(Click on the Practice Exam title and you'll be prompted to create a special account for this webpage; this account is separate from your CCHI profile.)
+- 6 Take the CoreCHI™ Practice Exam. to familiarize yourself with computer-based testing and the type of questions the actual exam contains. (go to our online training portal http://cchiinterpreters.org - click on the Practice Exam title, and you'll be prompted to create a special account for this webpage or login if you already have an account; this account is separate from your CCHI profile.)
 Keep in mind that you are not required to take the CoreCHI ™ Practice Exam before scheduling your actual exam.
 Our proctors at the test center will show you how to navigate the computer-based exam before you start.
-As we are currently updating our materials, we do not offer a sample test for the oral performance exam.
-Please check back in late Jan 2018.

 - 7 For the CHI™ exam, create your own vignettes, use YouTube videos, or purchase existing material.